openstack-archive/infra-manual/doc/source/developers.rst

 Contributors may notice a review that has several +1's from other reviewers, passes the functional tests, etc. but the code still has not been merged.
-As only core contributors can approve code for merging, you can help things along by getting a core developer's attention in IRC (never on the mailing lists) and letting them know there is a changeset with lots of positive reviews and needs final approval.
+As only core contributors can approve code for merging, you can help things along by getting a core reviewer's attention in IRC (never on the mailing lists) and letting them know there is a changeset with lots of positive reviews and needs final approval.